Fishing ReportBeulah Lake - 11/14/2017 11:30:43 AM

-The MS River is at 11 feet on the Arkansas City gauge and falling.
+The MS River is at 16 feet on the Arkansas City gauge and rising.

 For bass, good locations should be around the fishing piers and old pilings on the Mississippi side of the lake - anywhere with cover in water 3 to 8 feet deep.
 Try a square billed crankbait around points or along the shoreline.
 Soft plastic worms or lizards fished slow and close to cover is also often effective.
 As long as the river remains out of the lake and water levels remain relatively low, fish should be concentrated around whatever structure is still underwater.